Armani handbags, androgyny and glitter hit Milan catwalk for men

 The men’s segment is worth around 41 percent of the luxury goods market - which was worth 26 billion dollars in 2012 - and is growing at a faster pace than the women’s segment, according to Claudia D‘Arpizio of management consultancy firm Bain.

-“Men are becoming much more similar to women in the way they approach these fashion goods,” said D‘Arpizio, describing the shift as the “feminization of society”.
+“Men are becoming much more similar to women in the way they approach these fashion goods,” said D‘Arpizio, describing the shift as the “feminisation of society”.

 “Now men - in particular the younger generation - are much more fashion aware and the real target for many of the luxury brands.”